International Bank Transfer Fees: All Costs Revealed 2024

 In some cases, the sender can choose to cover some or all of these third party fees - but if not, they’re effectively paid by the recipient, as they are deducted from the payment before it’s deposited.
 That means the recipient gets less than you might expect.

-Exchange rate fees
+Exchange rate markups and currency conversion fees

 Finally you’ll usually run into exchange rate fees when you send a payment overseas with a bank.
 These costs can be called an exchange rate markup or spread.
 Exchange rate fees are tricky to spot as they are usually a percentage fee added onto the exchange rate applied to change your dollars to the currency you need.
 Exchange rate fees can mount up quickly - until they’re often the highest of all the fees you’ll pay on your transfer.